Quantaxer/Game-Backlogger/README.md

 # Lab 89

-This is the Nint lab for CIS*3210, created by Peter Hudel, SID 1012673.
+This is the Ninth lab for CIS*3210, created by Peter Hudel, SID 1012673.

 ## What this application does